hessjacob/Quantitative-Macro-Models/README.md

 # File Content

 ## Aiyagari
-General equilibrium in a production economy with incomplete markets.
+Stationary general equilibrium solution in a production economy with incomplete markets.
 Heterogenous agents are infinitely lived and are exposed to idiosyncratic income risk.
 The versions differ in how the household problem is solved, how the income shock process is specified and how the stationary distribution is approximated.

 **Shared features in all versions is**